Do you include high quality images in some or all of your social media updates? How about your blog content?

 Are you looking for a better way to take screenshots?

-If you’ve spent any time reading my blog, you know that screenshots are a big part of almost every post.
-Not only does this help break up the content, but it gives me another way to share valuable information and advice.
+If you’ve spent any time reading my blog, you know that screenshots are a big part of overall blog content.
+Not only does this help break up your blog content, but it gives me another way to share valuable information and advice.

 While there are many ways to take screenshots, some applications are better than others.
 Your job is to find one that you are comfortable using, day in and day out.
 If you’re anything like me, you’ll take hundreds upon hundreds of screenshots every month.